Narita International Airport: Construction and local resistance

 Takenaka Corporation constructed the first terminal building, which was completed in 1972.
 The first runway took several more years due to constant fights with the Union and sympathizers, who occupied several pieces of land necessary to complete the runway and temporarily built large towers in the runway's path.
-In 1977, the government had finally destroyed the towers, but one activist and one policeman were killed.

-The runway was completed and the airport scheduled to open on March 30, 1978, but this plan was disrupted when, on March 26, 1978, a group of protestors broke into the control tower and destroyed much of its equipment, causing about $500,000 in damage and delaying the opening until May 20.
+The runway was completed and the airport scheduled to open on 30 March 1978, but this plan was disrupted when, on 26 March 1978, a group of protestors broke into the control tower and destroyed much of its equipment, causing about $500,000 in damage and delaying the opening until 20 May.

 The airport opened under a high level of security; the airfield was surrounded by opaque metal fencing and overlooked by guard towers staffed with riot police.
 14,000 security police were at the airport's opening and were met by 6,000 protesters; a Japanese newscaster remarked at the time that "Narita resembles nothing so much as Saigon Airport during the Vietnam War."
 Protestors attacked police on the opening day with rocks and firebombs while police responded with water cannons; on the other side of Tokyo, a separate group of protestors claimed responsibility for cutting the power supply to an air traffic control facility at Tokorozawa, which shut down most air traffic in the Tokyo area for several hours.
 The National Diet passed a special statute, the Emergency Measures Act Relating to the Preservation of Security at New Tokyo International Airport, specifically banning the construction and use of buildings for violent and coercive purposes relating to the new airport.
-Nevertheless, several people have been killed by terrorist acts, including in arson incidents against Totetsu Kogyo and Nippi Corp. employees in 1983 and 1990, respectively, as well as an attack on a Chiba Prefecture official in 1988.

 The conflicts at Narita were a major factor in the decision to build Kansai International Airport in Osaka offshore on reclaimed land, instead of again trying to expropriate land in heavily populated areas.

 Japan's international flag carrier, Japan Airlines, moved its main international hub from Haneda to Narita, and Northwest and Pan American also moved their Asian regional hubs from Haneda to Narita.
-Those two U.S. carriers operate fifth-freedom routes to other Asian countries under bilateral agreement.
+The two U.S. carriers operate fifth-freedom routes to various Asian countries under a bilateral agreement.
 Pan American transferred its Pacific Division, including its Narita hub, to United Airlines in February 1986.
 Japanese domestic carrier All Nippon Airways began scheduled international flights from Narita to Guam in 1986.